realprudhvi/Documentation_Suite_For_ChatGPT/README.md

     * **Unselect:** If an entire response is selected, **single-click** specific sections (like filler paragraphs) to remove them from the selection while keeping the rest.

 ![Section Selection Example](https://github.com/realprudhvi/Documentation_Suite_For_ChatGPT/blob/e49019daec725a1c4b6160727382a7abbb5350b6/images/3-section-selection.png)
-*(Image: A specific table selected with a border and Section ID, excluding the surrounding text)*

 ## 4. Numbering System (X.Y)